Frequently Asked Questions

 Those interested in using the BPC should contact the director to ensure that the BPC can meet the needs of the laboratory.
 An approved Animal Study Protocol that includes the tests to be used must be in place prior to testing.
 Approved Animal Protocols for many of the tests are available for easy insertion into an existing ASP.

-An application for services (available here on our website) should be emailed to Dr. Weiss (email@example.com).
-Since most of the tests are only available within the barrier facility, animals to be tested must be transferred by CCM to the holding rooms within the BPC (Lurie B507 for mice, Lurie B513 for rats).
+An application for services (available here on our website) should be emailed to Dr. Weiss (firstname.lastname@example.org).
+Animals to be tested must be transferred by CCM to the holding rooms within the BPC (Ward 15-011 for mice, Ward 15-029 for rats).

 Who is responsible for the animals?